Vin Scully: CBS Sports (1975–1982)

-From 1975 to 1982, Scully announced National Football League telecasts for CBS Sports, teaming with several different color analysts including Sonny Jurgensen, Paul Hornung, Alex Hawkins, George Allen, Jim Brown, John Madden, and Hank Stram.
-Scully called Dwight Clark's touchdown catch in the NFC Championship Game on January 10, 1982, that put the San Francisco 49ers into Super Bowl XVI.
+From 1975 to 1982, Scully was employed by CBS Sports, where his most prominent assignment was calling National Football League (NFL) telecasts.
+He worked alongside several different color analysts, including Sonny Jurgensen, Paul Hornung, Alex Hawkins, George Allen, Jim Brown, John Madden, and Hank Stram.
+Scully called Dwight Clark's touchdown catch in the NFC Championship Game on January 10, 1982, which put the San Francisco 49ers into Super Bowl XVI.
 It was the final NFL game he announced.
 "This was a hell of a game to quit doing football," he commented.

-Scully also contributed to the network's tennis and PGA Tour golf coverage in the late 1970s and early 1980s, usually working the golf events with Pat Summerall, Ken Venturi, and Ben Wright.
+Scully also contributed to CBS's PGA Tour golf coverage, usually working with Pat Summerall, Ken Venturi, and Ben Wright.
 From 1975 to 1982, he was part of the team that covered the Masters Tournament for CBS.
-Scully's network commitments led to his working a reduced schedule with the Dodgers, who hired Ross Porter to cover for games that Scully couldn't call.
+He also worked occasional tennis events for CBS.
+Scully's CBS commitments led to his working a reduced schedule with the Dodgers, who hired Ross Porter to cover for games that Scully couldn't call.